Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 we have been focused on learning the patterns and practices to best support developer productivity and add value to our customers.

-To improve the development experience and addressing the consistent feedback across the Form Recognizer SDK, this new version of the library replaces the previously existing clients `FormRecognizerClient` and `FormTrainingClient` with `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` that provide unified methods for analyzing documents and providing support for the new features added by the service in API version `2021-09-30-preview` and later.
+To improve the development experience and address the consistent feedback across the Form Recognizer SDK, this new version of the library replaces the previously existing clients `FormRecognizerClient` and `FormTrainingClient` with `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` that provide unified methods for analyzing documents and provide support for the new features added by the service in API version `2021-09-30-preview` and later.

 The below table describes the relationship of each client and its supported API version(s):